USE CASE

 Predict candidates' performance and role-fit.

-Get to know candidates on a cognitive and behavioral level with our F4S work style assessment.
+Get to know candidates on a cognitive and behavioral level with Marlee's work style motivation assessment

 It’ll reveal motivation levels across 48 distinct work traits that influence how the candidate collaborates, problem solves, makes decisions and more.

-"With F4S you can make better decisions in terms of your hiring and where to focus your team and your financial resources."
+"With Marlee you can make better decisions in terms of your hiring and where to focus your team and your financial resources."

 Dale Beaumont